Actively Recruiting

 • Pregnancy

-• History of recent myocardial infarction, coronary intervention, or cardiac surgery within 3 months
+• History of myocardial infarction, coronary intervention, or cardiac surgery within 3 months

-• Stroke or transient ischemic attack in past 6 months
+• Stroke or transient ischemic attack within 6 months

-• Acute diseases or active infections before surgery
+• Acute illness or active infection before surgery

 • Expected survival less than 1 year